MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Backdoor Attacks; Natural Reflection.
   - <details><summary>Digest</summary> In this paper, we present a new type of backdoor attack inspired by an important natural phenomenon: reflection.
 Using mathematical modeling of physical reflection models, we propose reflection backdoor (Refool) to plant reflections as backdoor into a victim model.

+- BackdoorBench: A Comprehensive Benchmark of Backdoor Learning. [[paper]](https://arxiv.org/abs/2206.12654) [[code]](https://github.com/THUYimingLi/backdoor-learning-resources)
+  - Yiming Li, Yong Jiang, Zhifeng Li, Shu-Tao Xia.
+  - Key Word: Backdoor Learning; Survey.
+  - <details><summary>Digest</summary> We present the first comprehensive survey of this realm.
+We summarize and categorize existing backdoor attacks and defenses based on their characteristics, and provide a unified framework for analyzing poisoning-based backdoor attacks.
+Besides, we also analyze the relation between backdoor attacks and relevant fields (i.e., adversarial attacks and data poisoning), and summarize widely adopted benchmark datasets.
+Finally, we briefly outline certain future research directions relying upon reviewed works.

 ### Poisoning Attacks and Defenses: 2017

 - BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain. [[paper]](https://arxiv.org/abs/1708.06733)